 If you provide solutions to B2C businesses, you probably have a gift card solution in your portfolio.
-However, after a few turbulent years due to the pandemic and changing consumer behaviors, it may be time to reevaluate your gift card offering and, possibly, offer something new.
+However, after a few turbulent years due to the pandemic and changing consumer behaviors, it may be time to reevaluate your gift card offering and offer something new.

 How Do the Gift Card Solutions You Offer Stack Up?

-Value-added resellers (VARs) and other IT solutions providers have largely based the choice of a gift card solution on whether it integrates with the merchant’s point of sale (POS) and payments system.
-That shouldn’t change.
+Value-added resellers (VARs) and other IT solutions providers have primarily based the choice of a gift card solution on whether it integrates with the merchant’s point of sale (POS) and payments system.
 Integration creates efficiency at checkout and the ability to provide real-time balances to consumers.
 However, gift card solutions should offer more than integration.
-To meet the needs of merchants recovering from pandemic shutdowns, your clients may benefit from gift card solutions with features such as:
+To meet the needs of merchants focused on increasing revenue, your clients may benefit from gift card solutions with features such as:

 Gift cards for promotions: The gift card standard operating procedure is for the consumer to choose the amount, and the merchant loads it onto the card.
 But what if your client wants to increase gift card solution ROI by using cards in other ways?
-Gift card solutions are available that allow your client to leverage them for promotions.
-Your client can issue them when a consumer spends a certain amount or buys particular products.
+Gift card solutions allow your client to leverage them for promotions.
+For example, your client can issue them when a consumer spends a certain amount or buys particular products.
 Additionally, these solutions allow the merchant to set a date range during which the card can be used.

 Multilocation cards: You may have clients who could benefit from offering gift cards that can be used in various locations.
 Find solutions for these clients that enable processing gift card transactions on multiple systems.